-Default Description Input Acceptance Condition (1)

-0 Execute function selected at SelProg.
-(2) Ready output ON Error output OFF EStopOn output OFF SafeguardOn output OFF Pause input OFF Stop input OFF
+Name Default Description Input Acceptance Condition (1) Start 0 Execute function selected at SelProg.
+(2) Ready output ON Error output OFF EStopOn output OFF SafeguardOn output OFF Pause input OFF Stop input OFF SelProg1 1 SelProg2 2 SelProg4 3 Specify the executing Main function SelProg8 Not Set number.
+(2) SelProg16 Not Set SelProg32 Not Set - Stop 4 All tasks and commands are stopped.
+Pause 5 All tasks are paused.
+(3) Running output ON Continue 6 Continue the paused task.
+Paused output ON Pause input OFF Stop input OFF Reset 7 Reset emergency stop and error.
+(4) Ready output ON Shutdown Not Set Terminates the system.
+ForcePowerLow Not Set Operates as the forced low power function.

-1

-2

-3 Specify the executing Main function

-Not Set number.
-(2)

-Not Set

-Not Set

-4 All tasks and commands are stopped.

-5 All tasks are paused.
-(3) Running output ON

-6 Continue the paused task.
-Paused output ON Pause input OFF Stop input OFF

-7 Reset emergency stop and error.
-(4) Ready output ON

-Not Set Terminates the system.

-Not Set Operates as the forced low power function.
 The robot is operated in the low power mode.
 Power High control from the command is not accepted.
-Executes the following according to the controller preferences.
-Stops or temporarily stops all the Any time This input is acceptable even AutoMode output is OFF.
+Executes the following according to the Controller preferences.
+Stops or temporarily stops all the tasks and commands.
+(12) Any time This input is acceptable even AutoMode output is OFF.

-0 1 2 3 Not Set Not Set 4 5 6 7 Not Set Degrates as the forced low power function.
-Rot Set All tasks and commands are stopped.
-All tasks are paused.
-(3) Continue the paused task.
-Reset emergency stop and error.
-(4) Not Set Operates as the forced low power function.
-The robot is operated in the low power mode.
-Power High control from the command is not accepted.
-Executes the following according to the controller preferences.

 Name Default Description Input Acceptance Condition (1) SelRobot Not Set Changes the output condition of MotorsOn, AtHome, PowerHigh, and MCalReqd.
 (9) SelRobot1 SelRobot2 SelRobot4 SelRobot8 SelRobot16 Not Set Specify the number of robot which executes a command.
 (5) SetMotorOn Not Set Turn ON robot motors.
 (5) (6) Ready output ON EStopOn output OFF SafeguardOn output OFF SetMotorOff input OFF SetMotorOff Not Set Turn OFF robot motors.
 (5) Ready output ON SetPowerHigh Not Set Set the robot power mode to High (5) Ready output ON EStopOn output OFF SafeguardOn output OFF SetPowerLow input OFF SetPowerLow Not Set Set the robot power mode to Low.
 (5) Ready output ON Home Not Set Move the Robot Arm to the home position defined by the user.
 Ready output ON Error output OFF EStopOn output OFF SafeguardOn output OFF MotorsOn output ON Pause input OFF Stop input OFF MCal Not Set Execute MCal (5) (7) Ready output ON Error output OFF EStopOn output OFF SafeguardOn output OFF MotorsOn output ON Pause input OFF Stop input OFF Recover Not Set After the safeguard is closed, recover to the position where the safeguard is open.
-Paused output ON Error output OFF EStopOn output OFF SafeguardOn output OFF RecoverReqd output ON Pause input OFF Stop input OFF ResetAlarm Not Set Cancel the alarm (11) SelAlarm1 SelAlarm2 SelAlarm4 SelAlarm8 Not Set Specify the alarm number to cancel (10) ALIVE Not Set Input signal for alive monitoring of the controller.
+Paused output ON Error output OFF EStopOn output OFF SafeguardOn output OFF RecoverReqd output ON Pause input OFF Stop input OFF ResetAlarm Not Set Cancel the alarm (11) SelAlarm1 SelAlarm2 SelAlarm4 SelAlarm8 Not Set Specify the alarm number to cancel (10) ALIVE Not Set Input signal for alive monitoring of the Controller.
 Same signal as the input will be output to ALIVE output.
-The master equipment can perform alive monitoring of the controller by switching the input periodically and checking the output signal.
+The master equipment can perform alive monitoring of the Controller by switching the input periodically and checking the output signal.